 2. (Optional) On the same page, enable Send similar alerts within seconds in one email and specify the time interval.
 When enabled, the similar alerts generated in each time period are collected and sent to administrators and viewers in one email.

 Alert Emails: Enable alert emails (i) Send similar alerts within 60 seconds in one email. (i)

-Ch apter 8 Monitor the Network 3.
-Click Apply.
+3. Click Apply.